SunaHafizogullari/BerkeleyMLCertificate-CarSalePrice/README.md

 - Building a set of segmented models instead of one model could also improve the prediction quality.
 For example, the depreciation of the luxury cars might be different.
 We can build a separate model for luxury cars and another model for economy cars.
 We can also build a different model for trucks.

 ## Deployment
-We made the following recommendation to our client:
+We made the following recommendations to our client:
 - Newer cars tend to have a much higher resale value
 - Cars with more than 50K miles on them have a much lower resale value
 - Even though age and mileage are important factors for the resale value, size of the car, fuel and drive type and condition impact the resale value.